© Unofficial Royalty 2024

 Full name: Willem Frederik

 Willem was the eldest surviving son of Willem V, Prince of Orange, the last Stadtholder of the Dutch Republic.
-Willem’s life was disrupted by the Napoleonic Wars.
+The Napoleonic Wars disrupted Willem’s life.
 The French invaded the Dutch Republic in 1795 and the family went into exile first in England and then in 1796 in Prussia where they lived until 1813.
 In 1806, Willem’s father died and he inherited the title Prince of Orange.
 After the defeat of Napoleon, the Dutch Republic was proclaimed the Kingdom of the Netherlands and Willem became its first king.
-King Willem I abdicated in 1840 due to constitutional changes he did not agree with, anger over the loss of Belgium, and his desire to make a morganatic second marriage with Henriëtte d’Oultremont after the death of his first Wilhelmine of Prussia in 1837.
+King Willem I abdicated in 1840 due to constitutional changes he disagreed with, anger over the loss of Belgium, and his desire to make a morganatic second marriage with Henriëtte d’Oultremont after the death of his first Wilhelmine of Prussia in 1837.
 His eldest son succeeded him as Willem II.
 After his abdication, Willem was styled King Willem Frederick, Count of Nassau.

 Unofficial Royalty: King Willem I of the Netherlands